klb1963/Programming-Exercise-Book/backend_course/lesson_06_JDBC&Hibernate/resources/homework.md

   <summary style="cursor: pointer; color: blue;"><b>English</b></summary>

 1. Implement CarRepositoryDB to the end.
 Implement methods:
-- getting all cars from the DB
+- getting all carNews from the DB
 - updating a car in the DB
 - deleting a car from the DB